cfs-energy/cfspopcon/docs/doc_sources/physics_glossary.rst

     Empirical linear scaling factor of the product of major radius and plasma current at flattop correlated with resistive flux at start of flattop :math:`C_E`.

   resistive_flux
     Usually this is the magnetic flux induced by the resistance of the plasma.
-However, given that POPCON calculates this with the emprical :math:`C_E`, it may also hold information about information about flux induced coupling with the wall. :math:`\psi_{res} = C_E\mu_0R_0I_p`.
+However, given that POPCON calculates this with the empirical :math:`C_E`, it may also hold information about flux induced coupling with the wall. :math:`\psi_{res} = C_E\mu_0R_0I_p`.

   internal_inductivity
     Also known as normalized internal inductance, for a general geometry, is :math:`\frac{\langle B^2_{\theta} \rangle _V}{\langle B_{\theta}(r=LCFS) \rangle}` but is approximated in POPCON for a cylindrical plasma.

-  custom_internal_inductivity
-    A boolean which, if `True`, indicates that the user will supply their own internal inductivity (from simulation) or, if `False`, will use the cylindrical approximation calculated by POPCON

   internal_inductance_geometry
     The assumed geometry of the plasma used to calculate the internal inductance: